 When we’re deciding how well the repairs were handled, we'll listen to what both you and your insurer have to say.
 In most cases, we can make a decision with the evidence that’s already available such as photos, claim notes, repair history and engineers’ reports.

 If this information isn’t clear or it’s unavailable, we might ask both sides for extra evidence, such as an independent expert view.

 There can be confusion about who’s responsible for what’s gone wrong with the repairs.
 If your vehicle’s been repaired by a garage that your insurer told you to use, then your insurer will be responsible.

 But if you arranged the repairs yourself at your own garage with your insurer’s agreement, then we wouldn’t usually hold your insurer responsible for anything that’s gone wrong.
-Although we’ll look at whether your insurer explained to you that you’d be responsible if anything went wrong with the repairs.
+However, we’d look at whether your insurer explained to you that you’d be responsible if anything went wrong with the repairs.
 If we think they explained this clearly enough, we normally wouldn’t uphold the complaint.

 You can read more about how we approach different types of complaints below.